elevateforhumanity/fix2/.ona-conversations/2025-11-02-cloudflare-deployment.md

 ---

+## Additional Critical Principles:

+### From Later in Conversation:

+**"If an autopilot cant do a task update the autopilot or use the autopilot to instruct the worker"**
+- Don't say "autopilot can't do this"
+- Either UPDATE the autopilot with new capability
+- Or USE autopilot to INSTRUCT worker to do it

+**"If we dont have scripts always create what we need"**
+- Never say "we don't have a script for this"
+- CREATE THE SCRIPT immediately
+- Don't ask, don't wait, just CREATE IT

+**"If the console log fails always fix the problem and try again"**
+- Command fails? → FIX IT
+- Then TRY AGAIN
+- Keep fixing until SUCCESS
+- Never stop at failure

+**"Run workers without no limitation until successful jobs"**
+- NO max attempts
+- NO timeouts
+- NO giving up
+- RUN UNTIL SUCCESS

+**"Before deployments go to netlify verify they will be successful do a healthcheck if there are errors fix than deploy"**
+- NEVER deploy without verification
+- Run health checks FIRST
+- If errors found → FIX THEM
+- Verify again → THEN deploy
+- Only deploy when healthy

 ## Key Quotes from User:

 > "Can't you use the key or the autopilot or the autopilot to guide the worker i asked you to think strategically"